openstreetmap/iD/ACCESSIBILITY.md

 | 🤷 | 🗣  | [Voice](https://en.wikipedia.org/wiki/Voice_user_interface) | Tools like [Voice Control on macOS](https://support.apple.com/en-us/HT210539) and [Windows Speech Recognition](https://en.wikipedia.org/wiki/Windows_Speech_Recognition) allow navigating webpages with voice commands to some degree |
 | 🤷 | 🔘  | [Switch](https://en.wikipedia.org/wiki/Switch_access) | Tools like [Switch Control on macOS](https://support.apple.com/en-us/HT202865) can theoretically replicate mouse and keyboard interactions in most apps |

-### Devices
+### Input Devices

 This table details iD's support for specific classes of input devices.

 "Full support" for a device means that iD reasonably handles its entire range of input on supported platforms.
-But unlike the "Setups" table above, a given device is not necessarily expected to perform all of iD's functions.
+But unlike the input setups table, a given device is not necessarily expected to perform all of iD's functions.

 It's impractical to ensure every single input device works as expected, so the table only reflects the support status to the best of our knowledge.